nasa-jpl/ION-DTN/gh-pages/docs/ionrun.md

 The main configuration file, compatible with `ionstart -I`.
 It uses the combined config format with `## begin`/`## end` section markers.

 - **Loopback**: Sections have no tags.
 Run with `ionstart -I ionrun.rc`.
-- **Multi-node**: Sections are tagged with node names.
+- **Remote multi-node**: Sections are tagged with node names.
 Run with `ionstart -I ionrun.rc -t <nodename>`.
+- **Same-host multi-node**: Each node gets its own `ionrun.rc` in a subdirectory.
+Sections have no tags (each file is standalone).
+Run with `ionstart -I ionrun.rc` from the node subdirectory.

 The tag mechanism is a built-in feature of `ionstart.awk` that allows multiple nodes' configurations to coexist in a single file.

 ### ionrun.meta

 A key-value metadata file that stores the topology parameters so `ionrun` knows how to re-launch ION on subsequent runs.
-Example:
+Example for remote multi-node:

 ```
 topology=2node